Freddy García (footballer)

-Freddy Alexander García Carrera (born 12 January 1977) is a Guatemalan professional footballer currently playing for Heredia in the Guatemalan third division.
+Freddy Alexander García Carrera (born 12 January 1977) is a Guatemalan professional footballer who last played for Heredia in the Guatemalan third division.
 He has played for several local clubs since 1997, and also in Major League Soccer for Columbus Crew, where he won the 2002 Lamar Hunt U.S. Open Cup.

 Also a member of the Guatemala national team, he has played in four World Cup qualifying campaigns, and is among Guatemala's all-time top scorers.

 Club career

 An attacking midfielder renowned for his accurate left foot, García was born in Puerto Barrios, and started his professional career with Universidad San Carlos (USAC).
 In 1999, he joined Comunicaciones, where he won two league titles.
 In 2002, he joined Columbus Crew in the MLS and played five regular season matches that year.
 He scored the championship-winning goal for Crew at the 2002 Lamar Hunt U.S. Open Cup Final against Los Angeles Galaxy.
 The following season, he appeared in 22 matches.
 Since 2004, he has returned to Guatemala to play for Municipal, helping that club win seven league championships.
 In June 2009 he left Municipal to join Heredia, going on to score 14 goals for the club in the 2009–2010 season.
 The following year, he played for Peñarol La Mesilla, before returning to Heredia for the 2011–12 season.